lucydot/ChooChoo/docs/instructors/setup.md

     !!!
 Note

-    The contents of `ChooChoo-template`  should be copied into  the root of your repository.
+    The contents of `ChooChoo-template`  should be copied into the root of your repository on a branch named `main`.

     1. Copy/clone the contents of [https://github.com/lucydot/ChooChoo-template/](https://github.com/lucydot/ChooChoo-template/) into the root of your existing repository.